-While there isn’t a record that the troops of Antiochus Epiphanes captured Jerusalem on the Sabbath, they During the reign of Antiochus Epiphanes, his soldiers attacked the Jewish people on the Sabbath (event occurred about 165 BC).
+While there isn’t a record that the troops of Antiochus Epiphanes captured Jerusalem on the Sabbath, his soldiers attacked the Jewish people on the Sabbath (event occurred about 165 BC).

 “…they fought against them on the sabbath day, and they burnt them as they were in the caves, without resistance, and without so much as stopping up the entrances of the caves.
 And they avoided to defend themselves on that day, because they were not willing to break in upon the honor they owed the sabbath, even in such distresses; for our law requires that we rest upon that day.
 There were about a thousand, with their wives and children, who were smothered and died in these caves…” (idem, 12.6).